 Every year, we look to bring a wide range of voices to the Write the Docs stage.
 Because the role of “documentarian” looks so different to each of us, we aim for a line-up that spans a good mix of practical, philosophical, and technical topics – with the odd whimsical one thrown in for good measure.
-We’re really excited about the presentations we’re going hear this year – we hope you are too!
+We’re really excited about the presentations we’ve got this year – we hope you are too!

-You can head over to the Speakers page to see the full abstracts.
-We hope there’s something there for everyone to enjoy, and also something that will stretch your horizons a bit.
+Head over to the Speakers page to see the full abstracts.
+We hope there’s something there for everyone to enjoy, and also something that will broaden your horizons a bit.

 Tickets are going fast!¶

 If you don’t have your ticket yet, now’s a great time to snap one up.
-Conference tickets have sold out for the last several years, so if you’re planning to come, don’t leave it to the last minute.
+Conference tickets have sold out for the last several years, and they go faster along with the speaker announcement, so if you’re planning to come, don’t leave it to the last minute.